 I was then given a sarong, which Ayu helped drape around my jeans (not a good choice of pants for this activity, I know).

 Then, Ayu took me to the dance studio.
-It didn’t have mirrors on the wall like a studio normally would.
+It didn’t have mirrors on the wall like dance studios normally do.
 So, she had to face me while demonstrating the dance moves and I had to try to mirror her.

-Ayu assumed that I was an experienced dancer looking to add another dance into my repertoire.
+Ayu assumed that I was an experienced dancer who’s trying to add another dance skill into my repertoire.
 I should have warned her that that couldn’t be further from the truth, and that in fact I had two left feet.
 Maybe they were both right feet, because I couldn’t really tell left from right.